 The castle was the scene of a notorious massacre in 1175, when William de Braose invited the local chieftains to a festive meal in the great hall, during which he had them all murdered.

-The museum, located in a 19th-cent hunting lodge within the grounds of the castle, traces the town's social and economic history.
+The museum, located in a 19th-c hunting lodge within the grounds of the castle, traces the town's social and economic history.
 Exhibits include local archaeological finds, vintage agricultural tools, domestic artifacts, traditional Welsh costumes and harps.

 Bridgend , Abertillery , Caerphilly , Cardiff , Merthyr Tydfil, Neath, Port Talbot, Ferndale, Pontypridd , Swansea , Pontypool , Abergavenny, Chepstow, Monmouth, Newport, Barry, Cowbridge, Llantwit Major, Penarth